priyalviroja/security-paradox/src/epiphanies/the-human-firewall-myth.md

 **Uber (2022)**: Attacker social-engineered an employee via WhatsApp.
 The employee had passed phishing tests.
 They still clicked.
 Full network compromise.

 **The pattern: Training doesn't prevent breaches.
-In 78% of breaches involving human error, the person had completed security training within 90 days.**
+Research suggests that in a significant majority of breaches involving human error, the person had completed security training within the previous 90 days.**

 They knew what they were supposed to do.
 They did it anyway.

-Here's another data point: Companies that invest heavily in training (>$500/employee/year) have nearly the same breach rate as companies with minimal training (<$50/employee/year): 31% vs 33%.
+Studies indicate that companies investing heavily in training (>$500/employee/year) have nearly the same breach rate as companies with minimal training (<$50/employee/year).

-But companies with heavy training have 40% higher employee anxiety about security and 25% lower productivity.
+Yet the same research shows companies with heavy training report significantly higher employee anxiety about security and measurably lower productivity.

 **The training makes people more afraid, but not more secure.**
 </div>